blurredhour/tower/wizard tower/Understanding Analysis - Stephen Abbott.md

 How to conclude that the square root of 2 is irrational?

-if we assume that p and q are integers without any common factors and if there are any common factors then they have been factored out.
+if we assume that $p$ and $q$ are integers without any common factors and if there are any common factors then they have been factored out.
 $$
 \left (\frac{p}{q} \right)^2 = 2
 $$